 Even if you’re an outdoor enthusiast, you still spend the majority of your time indoors, if for no other purpose than to sleep.
 Given these prolonged periods of exposure, it’s important that your indoor air be as pristine as possible.

-Fortunately, if your Murrieta home suffers from low-quality air, there are steps you can take to improve your air quality and thereby improve your quality-of-life.
-To help you in this effort, here are some indoor air quality improvement tips from the pros at We Care Plumbing, Heating, Air, and Solar.
+Fortunately, if your Murrieta home suffers from low-quality air, there are steps you can take to improve your air quality and thereby improve your quality of life.
+To help you in this effort, here are some indoor air quality improvement tips from the pros at We Care Plumbing, Heating, & Air.

 Let That Fresh Air In

 Of course, for this method to be effective, it’s important that you only use it on days when the outside air isn’t suffering from excessive pollution.
-Therefore, we at We Care Plumbing, Heating, Air, and Solar recommend that you check the air quality report before opening your windows.
+Therefore, we at We Care Plumbing, Heating, & Air recommend that you check the air quality report before opening your windows.